Craigslist Users Being Robbed – Staying Safe when Buying or Selling on Craigslist.

-A warning to preppers who buy items on Craigslist:
+A warning to preppers, or anyone who buy items on Craigslist:

 Over the last couple of years, the number of people being robbed or killed when responding to Craigslist ads has been on the rise.
-This week alone, I have seen at least three stories of people being either seriously injured or killed when responding to an ad on Craigslist.
+The news is filled with people being either seriously injured, or killed when responding to an ad on Craigslist.

 From Police in Houston warning the public of an increase in Craigslist robberies, to the 18-year-old couple who was robbed and killed in San Diego, Craigslist is becoming a dangerous place to find and buy goods.
 Criminals are placing fake ads in hopes of luring people with large amounts of cash to their location, where they can then rob them.

 If you’re going to buy something on Craigslist, there are a couple of safety precautions you should take.

 - Check out the seller’s information: Ask for a phone number and an address.
 Take that information, and then check the names of the seller online to find out who you are dealing with.

 - Ask a lot of questions: Ask as many questions as you can before going to buy the product.
 If the seller can’t answer your questions, there is a good chance that he doesn’t actually have the product, and could be setting you up.